limenVTech/InventoriesEtc/check_the_sums/README.md

 ## Running the tests

+Testing can be done by exporting CSV metadata from VTechData (FedoraRepo/ Samvera) and downloading several tarred, bagged data sets to a local machine.
+Then enter the paths to the CSV spreadsheet, the tarred bags, and the place where you want the log file to be into the command for check_sums.py and run it.

 Test1: Run on data sets that contain files with the same names.

 Test2: Run with checksum hashes that don't match.
 See if it catches them.